James6xie/fm-orchestrator/docs/CONTRIBUTING.rst

 topmost directory of the project's repository.

 For most cases, you need to work against tox's `py27` environment.
-This will just invoke `pytest` command.
-For full set of tests, omit the `-e py27` argument.
-This will invoke code analysis, security analysis and code coverage checks.
-And any other environments which will appear in the `tox.ini` file in the future.
+This will just invoke the `pytest` command.
+For the full set of tests, omit the `-e py27` argument.
+This will invoke code analysis, security analysis, and code coverage checks.
+This will also run any additional environments that will be added to the `tox.ini` file in the future.

 Examples
 --------